Overview of metric rules

 You could define the Tag Sequence like this:

-to extract the second component of the metric match expression.
+to extract the third component of the metric match expression.

 What if you want to match the expression against _rawName field?

 $_field_sequence format, specifying the